-A compact approximation of a transmission delay can be constructed by cascading L-sections, as exemplified by the 3-, 4-, and 5-fold iterates of Fig. 2.
-In the case of such iterated, artificial lines terminated in their characteristic impedance, published bounds are available to guide a designer in selecting the order of an approximating network [14], [15, Chapter 5].
+A compact approximation of a transmission delay can be constructed by cascading L-sections, as exemplified by the three-, four-, and fivefold iterates of Fig. 2.
+In the case of such iterated, artificial lines terminated in their characteristic impedance, published bounds are available to guide a designer in selecting the order of an approximating network [15], [16, Ch.
+5].
 A designer can choose how many iterated L-sections, and of what electrical length, need to be concatenated for some tolerable impedance mismatch with a distributed line.
-No quantitative guidelines of general applicability, however, appear to have been published for unmatched lines, i.e., for approximating the frequencies of successive $\lambda/4$ -wave resonances of artificial lines when they are terminated with an open or short circuit.3 This unmatched case is particularly important for the filtering and symmetrizing functions of transmission lines as applied to power-electronics circuits.
+No quantitative guidelines of general applicability, however, appear to have been published for unmatched lines, i.e., for approximating the frequencies of successive $\lambda/4$ -wave resonances of artificial lines when they are terminated with an open or short circuit.3 This unmatched case